 You can get the HTML to put below the player as a download link…

 And one more bonus trick- if you edit the HTML for the link to include a

 download parameter in the HREF tag, when a visitor clicks the link, it should just download rather than loading the audio in a browser window:

 <a href="http://cogdog.trubox.ca/wp-content/uploads/sites/15/2015/02/t-storm.mp3" download>Download</a>

 You cannot always be the one who moves the mic around the room!

-The post "Alan’s Way of Audio Recording Presentations" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2015/02/alans-way-of-audio-recording-presentations/) on February 3, 2015.
+The post "Alan’s Way of Audio Recording Presentations" was originally rescued from the bottom of a stangant pond at CogDogBlog (https://cogdogblog.com/2015/02/alans-way-of-audio-recording-presentations/) on February 3, 2015.